aditisinghxd/GP/README.md

   import plotly.io as pio
   pio.renderers.default = "browser"

-All modifications are by [Aditi Singh / @singhad], 2025.
+All modifications are by [Aditi Singh / @aditisinghxd], 2025.

 ---